onyx-platform/onyx-platform.github.io/_posts/2016-03-15-Onyx-Straps-In-For-A-Jepsening.md

 the console dashboard, we were able to quickly discover the source of the issue and [provide a fix](https://github.com/onyx-platform/onyx/pull/526) that we had confidence in.

+In the future we will use a similar kill -9 test against our stateful jobs, and against BookKeeper, to test for full recovery of task state.

 ### Things we Learned